shehab125/Disease-prediction-using-Machine-Learning/README.md

 ---

 ## Contact
-For questions or suggestions, please contact [Your Name] at [Your Email].
+For questions or suggestions, please contact shehab hosny at shehabhosny889@gmail.com.